What Do Metal and Plastic Layout Worker Do?

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 There were about 9,200 jobs for Metal and Plastic Layout Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Metal and Plastic Layout Worker.
-There will be an estimated 900 positions for Metal & Plastic Layout Worker per year.
+The BLS estimates 900 yearly job openings in this field.

 The states with the most job growth for Metal & Plastic Layout Worker are Arizona, Utah, and Georgia.
 Watch out if you plan on working in Kansas, North Carolina, or Michigan.
 These states have the worst job growth for this type of profession.